top of page

 Can You Catch a Cold from Being Cold?
 The Science Behind Common Beliefs

 When the temperature drops and the scarves come out, one piece of advice inevitably echoes through generations: “Bundle up, or you’ll catch a cold!”
 It’s a claim so common that it feels like a universal truth.
 But does being cold actually make you sick?
-Lets investigate the science to seperate fact from fiction
+Lets investigate the science to separate fact from fiction.

 The Myth: Cold Weather Equals Colds